 The truth is an i3 network and NG9-1-1 implementation will only be as good as the call takers’ (or agents’) ability to effectively manage the NG9-1-1 incidents.
 Success will be dictated by what our call takers can do with the new technology to effectively manage the new information in order to make better, more informed decisions that protect their communities with faster, more efficient response.

 So while we wait for the networking components to become reality, what should we do?
 How can we prepare now to ease the transition to NG9-1-1 for our call takers?
 The answer: workflows.

 A workflow is everything call takers see on their 9-1-1 system screen and anything they do to interact with the system.
-It includes how they gather and enter information, the decisions they make, the clicks they take to conduct operating procedures necessary to disperse calls and more.
-Having recently presented a webinar (link to recording) on this topic, I urged PSAPs to establish a process to effectively evaluate the interaction between call takers and the applications; and then to design or redesign Standard Operating Procedures and focus on training and user experience.
+It includes how they gather and enter information, the decisions they make, and the clicks they take to conduct operating procedures necessary to disperse calls and more.
+I urge PSAPs to establish a process to effectively evaluate the interaction between call takers and the applications; and then to design or redesign Standard Operating Procedures and focus on training and user experience.

 Why is it important to do this?
 PSAPs can improve their current work flows, minimizing time spent on calls and complexity of decisions (or even indecision), as well as to understand process errors so they can be reduced or eliminated.
 One such plan for doing this is to:

 Flow chart the process as performed by the call taker